Buick Limited: Buick Series 90 (1931-1935)

-The next year the size grew and a new high-performance engine was introduced developing 113 hp.
-In 1933 all GM cars received an updated "streamlined" look produced by the corporation's Art and Color Studio headed by Harley Earl.
-In 1934 the running board was shortened and engine output increased to 116 hp.
+The size grew the next year, and a new high-performance engine was introduced developing 113 hp.
+In 1933, all GM cars received an updated "streamlined" look, produced by the corporation's Art and Color Studio headed by Harley Earl.
+In 1934, the running board was shortened and engine output increased to 116 hp.
 In 1935 the appearance alone was updated.
 Total sales for the line was 43,321.
-In 1936 the model changed its name to "90 Limited".
+In 1936, the model changed its name to 90 Limited.